AmigoCap/gan4vis/README.md

 Parameters, such as the dataset size can be changed directly in the script.

-Once the SVGs are generated, they can be transform into JPGs (format that the GAN uses), using 'svgtojpg.sh' as it follows :
+Once the SVGs are generated, they can be transformed into JPGs (format that the GAN uses), using 'svgtojpg.sh' as it follows :
 ``` sh
 ./svgtojpg.sh